Michael Francis, Music Director

 The Jay B and Marsha Starkey Chair

-Now six seasons later, Francis assumes his role as music director of the Mainly Mozart Festival on October 1, 2014, and as music director for The Florida Orchestra beginning in September 2015, while entering his third season as chief conductor and artistic advisor to Sweden’s Norrköping Symphony Orchestra.
+Now six seasons later, Michael Francis assumes his role as music director of the Mainly Mozart Festival on October 1, 2014, and as music director for The Florida Orchestra beginning in September 2015 while entering his third season as chief conductor and artistic advisor to Sweden’s Norrköping Symphony Orchestra.

-He has also debuted with the New York Philharmonic, Royal Philharmonic, and the symphonies of Houston, Seattle, Milwaukee, Quebec, and Vancouver.
-In 2014/2015, he will conduct return engagements with the BBC National Orchestra of Wales, RTÉ National Symphony of Ireland, Dresden Philharmonic, and the symphonies of Oregon, Cincinnati, Ottawa, New World, and Pittsburgh.
-His European engagements have included the London Symphony Orchestra, English Chamber Orchestra, Orchestre de Chambre de Lausanne, Orquesta Sinfónica de RTVE Madrid, Helsinki Philharmonic, Mariinsky Orchestra, Orchestre Philharmonique de Monte-Carlo, and Stuttgart Radio Symphony.
-In Asia, Francis has worked with the Japan Philharmonic, Tokyo Symphony, Hong Kong Philharmonic, and National Taiwan Symphony, with upcoming returns to the Malaysian and Seoul philharmonics and a debut with the NHK Symphony Orchestra in Japan.
+He has also debuted with the New York and Royal philharmonics, the symphonies of Houston, Seattle, Milwaukee, Quebec, and Vancouver, and conducted return engagements with the BBC National Orchestra of Wales, RTÉ National Symphony of Ireland, Dresden Philharmonic, and the symphonies of Oregon, Cincinnati, Ottawa, New World, and Pittsburgh.
+His European engagements have included the London Symphony Orchestra, English Chamber Orchestra, Orchestre de Chambre de Lausanne, Orquesta Sinfónica de RTVE Madrid, Helsinki Philharmonic, the Mariinsky Orchestra, Orchestre Philharmonique de Monte-Carlo, and Stuttgart Radio Symphony.
+In Asia, Maestro Francis has worked with Japan Philharmonic, Tokyo Symphony, Hong Kong Philharmonic, and National Taiwan Symphony with returns to the Malaysian and Seoul philharmonics and a debut with the NHK Symphony Orchestra in Japan.